MaibornWolff/hybrid-cloud-postgresql-operator/README.md

 * You need an existing virtual network with a subnet
 * For the subnet enable the delegation to `Microsoft.DBforPostgreSQL/flexibleServers`
-* Create a private dns zone with a name that ends on `.postgres.database.azure.com`, which can also be part of an other resource group (e.g. `mydatabases.postgres.database.azure.com`)
+* You need a private dns zone with a name that ends on `.postgres.database.azure.com`, which can also be part of an other resource group (e.g. `mydatabases.postgres.database.azure.com`)
 * Link the dns zone to the virtual network the server is part of
 * In the operator config for the backend fill out the fields `virtual_network`, `subnet` and `dns_zone`